 - Schools where the SES distribution varies markedly from neighbouring schools (either much higher or much lower) may indicate parental choice.

 - Higher numbers of students in the Top and Middle 1 Quartiles, indicate a more advantaged school.

 - Higher numbers of students in the Middle 2 and Bottom Quartiles, indicate a more disadvantaged school.

 - Note that the data in the chart and information tiles does not change based on the Indicator Type.
 The number of students in each quartile has been calculated using a combination of both indicators.

 - Both the ICSEA and FOEI are calculated from responses to parental education, occupation, ethnicity and language background provided by parents on school enrolment forms.
 The FOEI also includes a loading for students with a disability in the school as this attracts additional funding.
 These responses are entered into ERN by school administration staff when the student commences at that school.

 - ICSEA: This index was developed by ACARA and applies Australia-wide.
 The median ICSEA for all of Australia is 1000.
 Schools with a lower ICSEA (< 1000) are more disadvantaged.
 Schools with a higher ICSEA (> 1000) are more advantaged.

 - FOEI: This index was developed by the NSW Department of Education and applies to NSW only.
-A FOEI of 0 indicates a school with extreme advantage.
-Higher FOEIs indicate more disadvantage.
-There is no “maximum” FOEI, however in practice the maximum FOEI seen in schools is around 200.
+A FOEI of 0 indicates a school with an extreme advantage.
+Higher FOEIs indicate more disadvantages.
+There is no “maximum” FOEI, however, in practice, the maximum FOEI seen in schools is around 200.
 The FOEI is used by the Department to calculate equity-based funding to be allocated to a school.

 How frequently is data updated?